ietf/authors.ietf.org/templates-and-schemas.md

 ## Character entities
 In XML a character entity is a way of using a name in the XML, such as `&nbhy;` in place of the character itself (in this example the 'non-breaking hyphen' character).

-The templates above include the following character entities for invisible typographics characters directly in the source with a DOCTYPE statement as follows:
+The templates above include the following character entities for invisible typographic characters directly in the source with a DOCTYPE statement as follows:

 ```xml
 <!DOCTYPE rfc [